stub42/layer-leadership/README.md

 # Leadership Layer for Juju Charms

-This layer is for charmhelpers and 'charm build', making it easier for layered charms to deal with Juju leadership.
+The Leadership layer is for charm-tools and 'charm build', making it easier for layered charms to deal with Juju leadership.

 This layer will initialize charms.reactive states, allowing you to write handlers that will be activated by these states.
-As a simple example, these two handlers cause the leader to generate a password if it is not already set, and have the password stored on all units:
+It allows you to completely avoid writing leader-elected and leader-settings-changed hooks.
+As a simple example, these two handlers are all that is required to make the leader unit generate a password if it is not already set, and have the shared password stored in a file on all units:

 ```python
 from reactive.leadership import leader_get, leader_set